ibmdb/java_reactive_driver/readme.md

 This Db2 database driver provides support for Java Reactive Programming using Spring Reactor.
 It implements R2DBC API.

 ## License
-1. You will require Db2 Connect license or JCC license to use this product.
+1. You will require Db2 Connect license to use this product against Db2 for z/OS.
 1. Licensing terms can be found in this [link](https://www.ibm.com/terms/?id=L-TGGQ-CSZLVM).
 Refer to license folder in the db2-r2dbc-1.1.0.jar file for Notices and License Information.

 ## Supported Features